How can I help?

 • Sessions will include a mixture of lectures, interactive workshops, and practical demonstrations.

 Coaches, scientists, and athletes (current and former) have been invited to present.
-Speakers will be announced in due course.
+Information on the speakers and the timetable is available from the tabs below.

 Conference timings: